KathrynBrusewitz/anti-racist-starter-pack/README.md

 }
 ```

-Git should ignore this file.
+Git will ignore this file.
 Do not check it into source control because these are your own settings.
+See http://go.microsoft.com/fwlink/?LinkId=827846 for more information about the extensions.json format.

-# Deploy
+# Deployment

-Github Actions are used to automate continuous integration.
-These are defined in .github/workflows.
-Currently, the `main` branch deploys generated static files from the frontend/ directory to the `gh-pages` branch.
+Continuous integration and deployment are automated by Github Actions.
+These are defined in `.github/workflows`.
+The `main` branch deploys generated static files from the frontend directory to the `gh-pages` branch.